 |State, local and tribal governments||Governments owning and/or responsible for ports, harbors, and/or berths, government agencies requiring disposal of dredged material associated with public works projects.|

-This table is not intended to be exhaustive, but rather provides a guide for readers regarding persons likely to be affected by this proposed action.
-For any questions regarding the applicability of this proposed action to a particular person, please refer to the contact person listed in the preceding FOR FURTHER INFORMATION CONTACT section.
+This table is not intended to be exhaustive, but rather provides a guide for readers regarding persons likely to be affected by this action.
+For any questions regarding the applicability of this action to a particular person, please refer to the contact person listed in the preceding FOR FURTHER INFORMATION CONTACT section.

 IV.
 Statutory and Executive Order Reviews

 This action complies with applicable Executive orders and statutory provisions as follows:

 a.
 Executive Order 12866: Regulatory Planning and Review and Executive Order 13563: Improving Regulation and Regulatory Review

 This action is not a “significant regulatory action” under the terms of Executive Order 12866 (58 FR 51735, October 4, 1993) and is therefore not subject to review under Executive Orders 12866 and 13563 (76 FR 3821, January 21, 2011).

 b.
 Paperwork Reduction Act

 This action does not impose an information collection burden under the provisions of the Paperwork Reduction Act, 44 U.S.C.
 3501 et seq.
 Burden is defined at 5 CFR 1320.3(b).
 This action does not require persons to obtain, maintain, retain, report, or publicly disclose information to or for a Federal agency.